Escaping a Polygon: Full Model (Full Version of Section )

 \subsection{Both Players Cannot Win: Oblivious Strategies and Unique Playthroughs}

-In this section, we prove that our definitions prevent both players from having ``winning strategies'' (unlike Lion and Man \cite{Bollobas-Leader-Walters-2012}).
+In this section, we prove that our definitions prevent both players from having ``winning strategies'', similar to stronger result about locally finite strategies for Lion and Man \cite{Bollobas-Leader-Walters-2009-arXiv}.
 Our main approach is to construct a valid \defn{playthrough} that can result from a given pursuer strategy $\Pursuer$ and escaper strategy $\Escaper$, that is, an actual pursuer path $\pursuer$ and escaper path $\escaper$ consistent with the strategies: $\pursuer = \Pursuer(\escaper)$ and $\escaper = \Escaper(\pursuer)$.
 Any playthrough has a clear winner.
 We show that any winning player strategy can be modified to induce unique playthroughs, no matter what path/strategy the opponent chooses, while preserving the winning property.

 \paragraph{Oblivious strategies.} Our main tool is the idea of ``$\delta$-oblivious'' player strategies, where the player can only see and react to where the opponent was at times at least $\delta$ ago.
-Formally, a player strategy $\Player$ is \defn{$\delta$-oblivious} if it satisfies the following strengthening of the no-lookahead constraint: \begin{quote} for any two opponent motion paths $\opponent_1,\opponent_2$ agreeing on $[0,t]$, the strategy's player motion paths $\Player(\opponent_1),\Player(\opponent_2)$ agree on $[0,t+\delta]$. \end{quote}
+Formally, a player strategy $\Player$ is \defn{$\delta$-oblivious} if it satisfies the following strengthening of the nonbranching-lookahead constraint: \begin{quote} for any two opponent motion paths $\opponent_1,\opponent_2$ agreeing on $[0,t]$, the strategy's player motion paths $\Player(\opponent_1),\Player(\opponent_2)$ agree on $[0,t+\delta]$. \end{quote} This definition is a stronger form of the nonbranching-lookahead constraint that guarantees a positive ($\delta$) amount of no lookahead.

 Oblivious strategies are a stronger notion than ``locally finite strategies'' introduced in \cite[Section~6]{Bollobas-Leader-Walters-2009-arXiv}, which effectively allow $\delta$ to adapt (in particular, get smaller) as time advances.
 (For example, the classic Lion and Man solution is locally finite but not $\delta$-oblivious for any $\delta > 0$, because the lion gets arbitrarily close to the man, so the man must react faster and faster.)
 If either player uses a locally finite strategy, then the game has a unique playthrough \cite[Proposition~14]{Bollobas-Leader-Walters-2012}.
-For completeness, we prove the weaker (and simpler) version we need: one oblivious strategy implies unique playthrough.
+For completeness, we prove \ifabstract in Appendix~\ref{appendix:model} \fi the weaker (and simpler) version we need: one oblivious strategy implies unique playthrough.

 \begin{lemma} If one player uses a $\delta$-oblivious strategy $\Player$ for any $\delta > 0$, then for any opponent strategy $\Opponent$, the game has a unique playthrough. \end{lemma}

 \begin{proof} We will prove that strategies $(\Player,\Opponent)$ have a unique playthrough $(\player,\opponent)$ defined up until time $k\delta$, by induction on~$k$.